Welcome to Ogham Treasure

-Katie McCay, an Athlone native, has been designing and creating unique and meaningful jewellery inspired by Ireland’s ancient past for almost ten years.
+Irish Jewellery designer Katie McCay, an Athlone native, has been designing and creating unique and meaningful jewellery inspired by Ireland’s ancient past over a decade.

-Her attraction to Ogham, combined with her craftsmanship in Ancient Irish Metalworking allowed her turn her fascination into a passion and so Ogham Treasure celtic jewellery store was established in 2012.
+Her attraction to Ogham, combined with her craftsmanship in metalworking allowed her turn her fascination into a passion and so the Ogham Treasure Collection was established in 2012.

-Each piece of jewellery in the Ogham Treasure collection represents an ancient word that has special meaning in this secret and ancient Celtic writing.
+Each piece of jewellery in the Ogham Treasure Collection represents a word or letter that has special meaning in ancient Celtic writing.

-Crafted mostly in sterling silver, each piece is designed and created using traditional and modern jewellery making techniques and lovingly hand finished in Athlone, Co.
-Westmeath. a unique connection to an ancient tradition.
+Crafted in silver, the pieces are designed and made using traditional and modern jewellery making techniques forging a unique connection to an ancient tradition.

 Ogham was the first ever written form of Gaelic and is referred to as the “Celtic Tree Alphabet”.
 Commonly believed to be named after the Irish God of Speech and Language, Ogma, it is estimated to have been used from about the fourth to the seventh century AD.
 The Ogham alphabet originally consisted of twenty letters called Feda “trees” arranged into four groups called Aicme “families”.
 Each character was named after native Irish trees that were of great importance to the early Irish society including Birch, Alder, Willow, Oak, Hazel, Pine, Ash and Yew.
 These trees were sacred to our Irish ancestors and have been spiritually linked to Irish culture and society for millenia.